daattali/daattali.github.io/_posts/2015-06-28-introducing-shinyjs-colourinput.md

 In order to build `colourInput`, I needed to use a JavaScript colour picker library.
 After experimenting with many different colour pickers, I decided to use [this popular jQuery colour picker](https://github.com/claviska/jquery-minicolors) as a base, and extend it myself to make it geared to work with Shiny.
 I simplified much of the code and added some features that would make it integrate with Shiny much easier.
 You can see the exact changes I've made in the [README for my version of the library](https://github.com/daattali/jquery-colourpicker).
 The main features I added were the support for a "transparent" checkbox, the complete look of the input field was redesigned, and I also changed the colour picker colours to render completely in CSS instead of using images.

-It's been pointed out that this function is not exactly in-line with the general `shinyjs` idea, so it might not stay there forever.
-Ideally, this `colourInput` will soon be part of `shiny`, but until then I'll just keep it here until it finds a more loving home.
+The colour picker functions were initially developed in the `shinyjs` package but it has been pointed out by many people that these functions are not exactly in-line with the general `shinyjs` idea, so they eventually graduated into the `colourpicker` pacakge.

 ---

 If anyone has any comments or feedback, both negative or positive, I'd love to [hear about it]({{ site.url }}/aboutme#contact)!
-Feel free to open issues [on GitHub](https://github.com/daattali/shinyjs) if there are any problems.
+Feel free to open issues [on GitHub](https://github.com/daattali/colourpicker) if there are any problems.